-- Mike Evans, manager, college computing operations
+- Mike Evans, director of college computing operations

-- Linda Somers, business officer
+- Maria Poole, chief business officer

 The Lerner College benefits from the many contributions of the Dean’s Advisory Council which is focused on helping Lerner enhance its reputation as a top choice for business education among students and employers.
 Composed of senior executives and thought leaders from Delaware and beyond, the Dean’s Advisory Council provides guidance to the Dean and College leadership on matters of community and corporate engagement.

 The New York City (NYC) Dean’s Advisory Council